-lf ii mm inent threat to others is suspected, then contact law enforcement immediately.
+If imminent threat to others is suspected, then contact law enforcement immediately.
 Document the name of the law enforcement official contacted, date/time of contact, and outcome of contact.
-The following actions are also o ma andatory to respond to an imminent threat towards others: Utilize law enforcement to contain the threat and consult with the school safety team.
-Take immediate precautions to protect potential victim(s).
-Initiate school safety plan procedures (e.g., Code Yellow, Code Red), if warranted.
-Consult with SRO, as appropriate, to assist in monitoring/supervising the student of concern and determining the need for law enforcement action.
-Inform Principal or administrative designee of imminent threat.
-Principal will inform their supervisor.
-Notify parents of intended victim(s) before they leave school grounds.
-Notify parent of the person who poses the threat and attempt to enlist their support in preventing that student from carrying out the threat.
-If the student is on campus and significant mental health concerns are noted, consult with a mental health professional and employ Baker Act procedures, if warranted.
-Complete and submit BCPS SIU Immediate Notification Form.
-Mobilize full threat assessment team.
-Follow discipline policy, as indicated.
-No tification to Law Enforcement: Complete ONLY when notifying law enforcement in cases of imminent thre eat to others.
-If iı mm inent threat to self is suspected and if the student is on campus, follow Baker Act procedures imr ned liately.
+The following actions are also mandatory to respond to an imminent threat towards others: ☐ Utilize law enforcement to contain the threat and consult with the school safety team. ☐ Take immediate precautions to protect potential victim(s). ☐ Initiate school safety plan procedures, if warranted. ☐ Consult with SRO, as appropriate, to assist in monitoring/supervising the student of concern and determining the need for law enforcement action. ☐ Inform Principal or administrative designee of imminent threat.
+Principal will inform their supervisor. □ Notify parents of intended victim(s) before they leave school grounds. □ Notify parent of the person who poses the threat and attempt to enlist their support in preventing that student from carrying out the threat. ☐ If the student is on campus and significant mental health concerns are noted, consult with a mental health professional and employ Involuntary Examination procedures, if warranted. ☐ Complete and submit BCPS SIU Immediate Notification Form. ☐ Mobilize full threat assessment team. ☐ Follow discipline policy, as indicated.
+If imminent threat to self is suspected and if the student is on campus, follow Involuntary Examination procedures immediately.
 If the student is not on campus, then contact law enforcement immediately.
-The following actions are also o mandatory to respond to an imminent threat towards self: Ensure the student is medically safe first.
-Keep the student with an adult to provide supervision.
-Contact the Suicide Prevention Designee or another mental health professional.
-Contact the SRO, Local Law Enforcement or the Mobile Response Team (previously Youth Emergency Services Team) at (954) 677-3113.
-Notify parent of the at-risk student and attempt to enlist their support in creating a safety and support plan.
-Schools should not contact the legal guardian to take the student off campus whether it is to their home or to a hospital.
-If a Baker Act Assessment was initiated, document the name of the Baker Act Assessment Initiator, the dat e/time initiated, and the outcome of the Baker Act Assessment if known.
+The following actions are also mandatory to respond to an imminent threat towards self: ☐ Ensure the student is medically safe first. ☐ Keep the student with an adult to provide supervision. ☐ Contact the Suicide Prevention Designee or another mental health professional. ☐ Contact the SRO, Local Law Enforcement or the Mobile Response Team (previously Youth Emergency Services Team) at (954) 463-0911. □ Notify parent of the at-risk student and attempt to enlist their support in creating a safety and support plan. ☐ If a Involuntary Examination was initiated, document the name of assessor, the date/time initiated, and the outcome of the assessment.